 Indoor pets are still at risk for flea infestation because they can be exposed to eggs in the environment, since rodents or humans that may have fleas can act as vectors and bring them into the home.
 Fleas can’t use inanimate objects as hosts but can live in carpet/furniture until they find a suitable host that they can feed on.

-The first step in managing flea/tick infestations in dogs and cats is understanding the life cycle of the flea, which can help you get to the bottom of the diseases process and stop it.
+The first step in managing flea/tick infestations in dogs and cats is understanding the life cycle of the flea, which can help you get to the bottom of the disease process and stop it.

 Flea Life Cycle